technology-ebay-de/feature-driven-architecture/scoped-redux/README.md

 ### May

 - A feature may export a subroute for the router.
-- A feature may export a reducer.
-- A feature may connect to the store.
 - A feature may access the feature state `state.features.{feature}`.
 - A feature component may accept props.
 - A feature may access shared resources.